 As we can see, “Style” is the most frequently mentioned word.
-Also, there are some other high-frequent words such as “Dress”, “Love”, “New”, “Shirt”, ”Shop”, “Seventeen”...
-The words in this cloud could somehow provide us a simple and direct visualization about a large number of tweets we just scraped.
+Also, there are some other high-frequent words such as “Dress”, “Love”, “New”, “Shirt”, ”Shop”, “Seventeen”… The words in this cloud could somehow provide us with a simple and direct visualization of a large number of tweets we just scraped.

 Who will we follow on Twitter?
 Celebrities.
 Their fashion styles would be unique for themselves but their words or tweets would become popular.
 As more people start to pay attention to their style, their style would become a new fashion trend.
 The influence of celebrities on fashion is huge.

-To get the idea of what people are talking about #fashion on Twitter, we don't need to spend a lot of time reading each tweet.
+To get the idea of what people are talking about #fashion on Twitter, we don’t need to spend a lot of time reading each tweet.
 Instead. the word cloud could give an intuitive sense of the related topic of the texts.
-By linking multiple high-frequency words, we could even take some wild guess on the text and try to infer some possible results.
+By linking multiple high-frequency words, we could even take some wild guesses about the text and try to infer some possible results.